 From any point on a map, distances look only as far as the next dot, whether six or six hundred miles.
 Depending on your level of fatigue or hunger and thirst, or how many days you’ve been traveling, that can be far or near.
 For now, singer-songwriter Jennifer Leonhardt is back home in Los Angeles after years on the road, on tour, most of those based out of Austin, TX.
 Lots of that time was spent circumnavigating airports and highways, playing festival stages and bare-bones listening rooms and bars.
-Since opening for Mark Curry’s Hell’s House Band in an acoustic set at the once-was Lingerie Club on Sunset Blvd (the Red Hot Chili Peppers, Jane’s Addiction and Nirvana all played the stage back in the day) back in August 2004, -several records later she’s back, retooling her band and prepping several new projects for the new year, and (logging airline mileage aside) she’s glad to be.
+Since opening for Mark Curry’s Hell’s House Band in an acoustic set at the once-was Lingerie Club on Sunset Blvd (Dwight Yoakum, the Red Hot Chili Peppers, Jane’s Addiction and Nirvana had all previously played the same stage) back in August 2004.
+Several records later she’s back, retooling her band and prepping several new projects for the new year, and (logging road and airline mileage aside) she’s glad to be.

 Born in Fort Worth TX, home to native sons Townes van Zandt and T Bone Burnett (a band mate of her uncle’s back in the ’60s) to a family of musicians and singers helped develop her flexible approach to interpretation.
 Her parents moved the family to Washington DC when she was still a baby and she spent her early years on the east coast, not allowed to listen to recorded music or watch tv; the only record she remembers in the house was her mom’s first edition LP of Judy Collins’ Wildflowers and her dad’s Mozart horn concerto with a fat angel on it.
 Family time included harmonizing on everything from Appalachian traditionals to old-time spirituals, Woody Guthrie protest songs and madrigals to old-time-y jazz, which gave her a broad musical vocabulary and became the necessary groundwork for keeping in line with her own vision: music for its own sake.